 Weight Loss Tips

-You’ve probably read a hundred times that it takes “[x] weeks to form a new habit!”
+You’ve probably read a hundred times that it takes “[x] weeks to ”

 Honestly, I think it’s a pile of crap, and habits aren’t formed in weeks, they’re formed over the course of lifetimes, and they can change, but that change requires some effort and will power to stick with it.
 If you’ve ever stuck to a diet for 3 weeks and then given up, you’ll know that the ’21 days to form a new habit’ mantra is not all that accurate.